kevinakasam/BeltDrivenEnder3/README.md

 ## FAQ
 ### Do I need to change the firmware?
 NO!
 You do not have to change anything in the firmware.
-This modification work with the stock board and stock firmware.
+This modification works with the stock board and stock firmware.

 ### Can I use PLA to print the parts?
 Yes and no. All parts should work with PLA, except the motor tensioner arm.
 The motor has to hold more weight now, so the motor could get warm.
 Since PLA deforms at ~40°C you should keep an eye on your motor (see troubleshooting).
 Because of that I would recommend PETG.
 When you're printing inside an enclosure you should use ABS.
 Try Esun ABS+, super easy to print, and much stronger than PETG.

-### Is this mod alsocompatible with the Ender 2 V2/Pro etc?
+### Is this mod also compatible with the Ender 3 V2/Pro etc?
 YES!
-You can use this mod with all ENder 3 versions.
+You can use this mod with all Ender 3 versions.

 ### Can use this for my Creality CR printer?
 View the makes on Thingiverse.
 Some of you made a CR build so I thing it should fit.
 Feel free to give some feedback about that.

 ### Do I need a hardened steelrod?
 NO!
 A cheap aluminium or "normal" steelrod is just fine.
-There's also a transmission (rotated and unrotated) that hold a bearing, so you have some extra support in the middle.
+There's also a transmission (rotated and unrotated) that hold a bearing inside, so you have some extra support in the middle of your rod.
 You also could use your leadscrew to minimize the costs.

 ### Dual Z?
 G34?
-So you want to use two steppers to have an indipendent z axis?
+So you want to use two stepper motors to have an indipendent z axis?
 Thats possible of course!
-Just use the tranmission body with the bearing inside and two shorter screws (100mm should fit).
-This way the tranmissions support the inner end of the rods and the Top parts the outer end (as normal).
-You also could mirror one transmission body to have a symmetrich setup.
+Just use the tranmission body with the bearing inside and two shorter rods (100mm should fit).
+This way the two tranmissions support the inner end of each rod and the Top parts the outer end (as normal).
+You also could mirror one transmission body to have a symmetric setup.

 ### I have a special question/ I need a custom version but I'm new to CAD.
 Can you help me?
 Yes of course!
 I'm happy to help, so please contact me via Discord (kevinakasam#2097).
 I'm sure we will find a solution for your problem :)